BananaTigeer2/maven-javafx-ms3/README.md

 7. Going back to step 2 and develop the next requirement.
 \
 \
-Each pieces of requirements are added piece by piece.
+Each requirements are added piece by piece.
 I've also tried to keep my code simple as much as I can <br/> and named methods such that it makes the code self-explanatory.

 #### Design Choices